FrankFK/FrankFK.github.io/_posts/2023-07-23-hexafour-04a-compiler-errors.md

 ---
 layout: posts
 title: Why is this simple C# Program not working?
-Fixing Compiler Errors and using the Visual Studio Debugger (h4-04)
+Fixing Compiler Errors (h4-04)
 tags: LearnToCode C# HexaFour
 excerpt_separator: <!--more-->
 typora-root-url: ..
 ---
 ![Image with Visual Studio compiler errors: CS1002 ; expected.
 CS1003 , expected.
 CS1022 Type or namespace definition, or end-of-file expected.
 CS7036 There is no argument given that corresponds to the required parameter.
 And more.](/assets/images/hexafour/CompilerErrors.png)

 You have written your first C# program and it compiles with errors?
 This is quite normal in the beginning.
 Don't let that stop you from learning C#.
 Here I explain some of the most common errors and how to fix them.
-Your program runs, but doesn't do what it's supposed to do?
-This is also quite normal.
-With the Visual Studio Debugger, you can see step-by-step what your program is doing and quickly find out what is wrong.

 <!--more-->